KeertiB07/Emotion-Recognition/README.md

 # Emotion-Recognition
-# The main aim of this project is to classify various human emotions such as happy, sad, disgust, surprise, anger, neutral, fear from the given input image, video or from live webcam
+The main aim of this project is to classify various human emotions such as happy, sad, disgust, surprise, anger, neutral, fear from the given input image, video or from live webcam.